open-mmlab/mmtracking/docs/en/dataset.md

 python ./tools/convert_datasets/tao/tao2coco.py -i ./data/tao/annotations --filter-classes

 # LaSOT
+# there are two options for preprocessing the dataset.
+# choice 1: using the offline coco-format annotation and correspondingly the `SOTTrainDataset` class is used in training and `SOTTestDataset` is used in test.
 python ./tools/convert_datasets/lasot/lasot2coco.py -i ./data/lasot/LaSOTBenchmark -o ./data/lasot/annotations
+# choice 2: using the online annotation parsing and correspondingly the `LaSOTDataset` class is used in training and test.
+python ./tools/convert_datasets/lasot/gen_lasot_infos.py -i ./data/lasot/LaSOTBenchmark -o ./data/lasot/annotations

 # UAV123
 python ./tools/convert_datasets/uav123/uav2coco.py -i ./data/UAV123/ -o ./data/UAV123/annotations